chatmail/specs/group-membership/README.md

    member list to some very old state if they decide to send a message, but this requirement is difficult to formalize.

+2. All messages delivered to mailboxes are eventually fetched by the devices.

+   No message remains the head of FIFO queue forever.

-2. All devices eventually stop sending membership messages that change member list.
+3. All devices eventually stop adding and removing members.

 ### Immediate consistency